-Cancun is not your normal backpacker destination but it is a cheap place to fly into, so if you are visiting southern Mexico or Central America you might end up here!
-Cancun does have an awesome beach but it is set up for tourists on packaged holidays and not for budget travellers.
-We found the place frustrating at first but slowly discovered how to do Cancun on the cheap.
+Cancun is not your normal backpacker destination but it is a cheap place to fly into, so if you are visiting southern Mexico or Central America you might end up here.
+Cancun has an awesome beach but it is set up for tourists on package holidays and not for budget conscious travellers.
+We found Cancun frustrating at first but slowly discovered how to enjoy Cancun on the cheap.
 This is our guide on how to survive Cancun as a backpacker.

 Getting from the airport

 Unless you are lucky enough to find a great deal at a resort on the beach you will likely be staying downtown.
-Most hostels and budget hotels are based downtown within walking distance of the bus station.
+Most hostels and budget hotels are based downtown and are within walking distance of the bus station or a bus stop.
 Being located downtown Cancun you have easy access to supermarkets and affordable bars and restaurants.

 The cheapest and easiest way to get around is the public bus system.
-Routes 1 and 2 both go from downtown to the beach (Hotel Zone) and charge a fixed fare of $10.50pesos.
+Routes 1 and 2 both go from downtown to the beach (Hotel Zone) and charge a fixed fare of $10.50pesos (about USD$0.50c).
 Buses are frequent but can get busy.
 We found the bus system very easy to use and never found the need for a taxi.

 The main reason to visit Cancun (other than to use the airport) is the amazing beach.
-Most of the beach is lined with huge hotels that reserve parts of the beach for there guests.
-The northern end of the beach can get very busy so we recommend that you head south to escape the crowds.
+Most of the beach is lined with huge hotels that reserve parts of the beach for their guests.
+The northern end of the beach can get very busy so we recommend that you use the bus and head south to escape the crowds.

 If you are looking to save money and get a good deal then stick to downtown which has a number of bars which are more aimed at locals and are priced accordingly.
 We went to one place that had 2 for 1 drinks which was great, although the margarita was like drinking a straight cup of Tequila…

 - Use the public bus to get from the airport to downtown and avoid expensive taxis

 - Use the public bus to go to and from the beach